-Michelle Coro, a certified journalism educator, has led multimedia programs at Desert Vista High School for 17 years as an advisor for the Thunder Vision, View Newspaper, Storm Yearbook and the DVthundermedia.com website media programs.
+Michelle Coro, a certified journalism educator, led the multimedia programs at Desert Vista High School for 17 years as an adviser for the Thunder Vision, View Newspaper, Storm Yearbook and the DVthundermedia.com website media programs.
 She now teaches at Grand Canyon University in the Communication Arts and Media School and leads Student Engagement Commuter Life.

 She encourages students to explore areas of media production including writing, videography, graphic design, digital photography and technology in all her classes.
 In addition to her courses, Coro has served as one of the school’s web directors and the administrative council team, as well as the district’s Career and Technology Education media advisory council and the Arizona State Interscholastic Press Association board.
 In addition to her current duties at the high school, she is an adjunct professor teaching print publications at Grand Canyon University in the College of Fine Arts and Production.